Table of Contents

 Hepatitis is an inflammation, or swelling, of the liver.
 Alcohol, drugs (including prescription medications), poisons, and some viruses can all cause hepatitis.
 Hepatitis A is a liver disease caused by the hepatitis A virus (HAV).

-According to the US Centers for Disease Control and Prevention (CDC), rates of hepatitis A in the US have dropped 95 percent since the hepatitis A vaccine was introduced in 1995.
-Nevertheless, in the US, almost 100 people die each year from complications of HAV (e.g., liver failure).
-People at greatest risk of death from HAV include those with existing liver disease and people over the age of 60.
+According to the US Centers for Disease Control and Prevention (CDC), rates of hepatitis A in the US have dropped dramatically since the hepatitis A vaccine was introduced in 1995.
+However, there have been several hepatitis A outbreaks in the US in recent years.
+People at greater risk of severe disease from HAV include those with existing liver disease and people living with HIV.

 Good personal hygiene and proper sanitation are key to preventing HAV.
 It is important to wash your hands with soap and water each time after using the bathroom, after changing a diaper, and before preparing and eating food.
 It is also important to thoroughly wash fresh fruits and vegetables with clean water before eating them.